dacapobench/dacapobench/tools/analysis/README.md

 * `-Ddacapo.bcc.yml` specifies the file where the yml will be written (if undefined, output will go to stdout).
 * `-Djava.security.manager=allow` is required for the cassandra workload when using more recent JVMs.

-The `run-bca.sh` script in this directory will run the analysis for all of the bechmarks, updating the respective `stats-bytecode.yml` files for each benchmark.
+The `run-bytecode.sh` script in this directory will run the analysis for all of the bechmarks, updating the respective `stats-bytecode.yml` files for each benchmark.

 Finally, `aggregatestats.py` and `normalizestats.py` need to be run to propogate the minheap stats into the nominal statistics (see below).